microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teamworkdevice-rundiagnostics.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Run and generate diagnostic logs for the specified device.
+Run and generate diagnostic logs for the specified [teamworkDevice](../resources/teamworkdevice.md).
 This API triggers a long-running operation used to generate logs for a device.

-**Note:** Licensing or payment requirements may apply for this API when made available for production use.
+>**Note:** Licensing or payment requirements may apply for this API when made available for production use.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).